Hoi An Beaches – An Bang Beach Vietnam

 When you have had enough of the beach, walk up to the beachside restaurants and bars and sample a range of Vietnamese and Western dishes.
 In the evening sit back and chill out with local live entertainment.

-An Bang Beach has a charming village atmosphere that is a welcome break from the full-on tourism of Hoi An and big city life of Danang.
+An Bang Beach has a charming village atmosphere that is a welcome break from the full-on tourism of Hoi An and big city life of Danang and Hanoi.

 An Bang Beach Accommodation